-Kinkakuji is widely known as the Golden Pavilion and is a three-story Zen Buddhist temple in northern Kyoto.
-Built during the 13th century, Kinkakuji and Ginkakuji (Silver Pavillion) were originally meant to be aristocrat villas for the Ashikaga shoguns.
-Now, the building is also known by the name Rokuonji.
+Well known as the Golden Pavilion, Kinkaku-ji is a three-story Zen Buddhist temple in northern Kyoto.
+Kinkaku-ji and Ginkaku-ji (Silver Pavilion) were built in the 13th century and were originally intended as noble villas for the Ashikaga shoguns.
+Today the building is also known as Rokuon-ji.

-Being a Zen Temple, Kinkakuji houses several important Buddhist relics and is a sacred place for the Rinzai-sect of Japanese Buddhism.
-Unlike its counterpart Ginkakuji, Kinkakuji's exterior is actually plated with gold.
-Each floor of the temple conveys a different architectural style — the first-floor being of Shinden style, the second-floor being Bukke style, and the third-floor being of Chinese Zen style.
-As a result, it became one of the most photogenic temples in all of Kyoto.
+Kinkaku-ji houses several important Buddhist relics and is a sacred place for the Rinzai sect of Japanese Buddhism.
+Each floor of the temple conveys a different architectural style.
+The first floor is in the Shinden style, the second floor in the Bukke style and the third floor in the Chinese Zen style.
+Thus became one of the most photogenic temples in all of Kyoto.

-The temple building used to be the shogun Ashikaga Yoshimitsu's retirement villa.
-After his passing in 1408, he willed the building to be given to the Rinzai sect to serve as a Zen temple.
-Its silver counterpart Ginkakuji was built for a similar reason — as a retirement villa for Yoshimitsu's grandson, Ashikaga Yoshimasa.
-The Kinkakuji temple grounds used to consist of several other buildings, but have since unfortunately burnt down during fires and destruction that raged during the Onin War in the 1400s.
-The building you see standing today was also rebuilt in 1955.
+The temple was once the retirement villa of the shogun Ashikaga Yoshimitsu.
+After his death in 1408 he wanted to give the building to the Rinzai sect as a Zen temple.
+The grounds of the Kinkaku-ji Temple used to consist of several other buildings, but unfortunately burned down in the fires and destruction during the Onin War in the 1400s.
+The building you see today was also rebuilt in 1955.

 City Bus Stop Kinkakuji-mae / City Bus Stop Kingaku-ji-michi